TBD54566975/tbdex-pfi-exemplar/ftl/README.md

 > This will begin hot-reloading (watching for any code changes, and automatically re-deploying)
 >
 > Alternatively, if you don't want to hot-reload, you can manually deploy FTL modules using the `ftl deploy` command (ex: `ftl deploy ftl-module-offerings`)
+>
+> Changes to the `lib/` will not automatically redeploy any modules

 ```shell
 ftl dev .